veertuinc/anka-docs/anka-virtualization-cli/graphics-acceleration-apple-metal.md

 ### ARM

-For ARM, PG is enabled by default.
+For ARM Anka VMs, PG is enabled by default.